-A minimum of 10% of the annual revenues of the fund must be used for each of the three core community concerns, and up to 5% may be used for administrative expenses of the Community Preservation Committee.
-The remaining funds can be allocated for any combination of the allowed uses, or for land for recreational use.
+A minimum of 10% of the annual revenues of the fund must be set aside for use in support of the three core community concerns, and up to 5% may be used for administrative expenses of the Community Preservation Committee.
+The remaining funds can be allocated for any combination of the allowed uses, and/or for land for recreational use.
 This gives each community the opportunity to determine its priorities, plan for its future, and have the funds to make those plans happen.